franciscoxavier04/pm-BIM/docs/system-admin-guide/files/external-file-storages/health-status/README.md

 ![Health status report for a file storage in OpenProject administration](openproject_file_storages_onedrive_open_full_health_report_download_button.png)

+> [!TIP]
+> If you’re experiencing issues with the file storage, please download the **health status report** and include it in your support request.
+This will help us diagnose the problem more efficiently.

 ### Error codes

 There are several possible errors that can occur during the connection test.
 While some errors can occur for all types